1.6. VS Code

 - wholroyd.jinja: language support for Jinja.
 Popular template language for substituting variables in text files.

-How can you configure VS Code settings for MLOps?
+How should you configure VS Code for MLOps?

 {